 - Combine Dry Ingredients

-Using a large mixing bowl, combine the flour, salt and baking powder.
+Using a large mixing bowl, combine 4 cups of flour, salt, sugar and baking powder.
 Mix well.

 - Mix Wet and Dry Ingredients